stolostron/integrity-shield/README.md

 ### Monitor Kubernetes resource integrity on cluster
-Integrity shield observer continuously monitors Kubernetes resource integrity on cluster according ManifestIntegrityConstraint resources and exports results to resources called ManifestIntegrityState.
+Integrity shield observer continuously verifies Kubernetes resource on cluster according ManifestIntegrityConstraint resources and exports the results to resources called ManifestIntegrityState.

-For example, the following snippet shows an example of audit result based on deployment-constraint.
+For example, the following snippet shows an example of verify result based on deployment-constraint.
 You can see there is one invalid deployment resource in sample-ns.

 ```yaml
 apiVersion: apis.integrityshield.io/v1